What information does ESTA need?

 - Any history of mental illness, criminal activity, or communicable disease

-- Whether you have ever committed fraud or engaged in terrorist activities, sabotage,
+- Whether you have ever committed fraud or engaged in terrorist activities, sabotage, or genocide

 - Whether you are currently seeking employment in the U.S. or worked in the United States

 without the necessary government permission

 - You need to state if you were previously denied a visa to the U.S. or overstayed a visa